kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I message my captors telling them I'd be happy to talk to NASA but not for a few years; there's more important work to do first.
 - They're distracting me, flirting.
 - It's annoying.

+### Snake

+1. Report snake episode at Loka Yoga, so astonishing I thought it had to be a robot.
+(Snakes warn me something evil is coming, or before me, used to see them in Dénia before "events" too, significantly 12th June on my way to class there was a snake in the curb..).
+Loka Yoga was easily the biggest snake of them all.
+It stopped me dead in my tracks, it was massive, girth of a 2 litre coke bottle, about 5 meters although i didn't see the front of it, crossing the road from one padi to the other.
+As I said, I thought it was a robot it was SO EXTRAORDINARY... and there were robots about.
+But snakes do like to warn me.
+As do beetles.
+The day before Winston May destroyed my life, three beetles came out of the chimney...
+The latest beetle in Jerusalem was dead.
+And I believe that's a very good omen for me, for the children and babies, for the team, and for the world.

 ### Thursday and Friday night of the first week